 Vent pipes serving power vented appliances are classified by building codes as "vent connectors".
-Required clearances from combustible materials must be provided in accordance with information in this manual under LOCATING THE NEW WATER HEATER and INSTALLING THE WATER HEATER, and with the Natural Gas and Propane Installation Code (CSN/CSA-B149.1) and local codes.
+Required clearances from combustible materials must be provided in accordance with information in this manual under LOCATING THE NEW WATER HEATER and INSTALLING THE WATER HEATER, and with the Natural Gas and Propane Installation Code (CAN/CSA-B149.1).

 [†] A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings.
+Where it may cause hazardous frost or ice accumulations on adjacent property surfaces.